ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

   - `endTime` is the Unix time when the validator stops validating the Subnet.
   - `stakeAmount` is the amount of nAVAX this validator staked.
 Omitted if `subnetID` is not the Primary Network.
   - `nodeID` is the validator’s node ID.
-  - `connected` if the node is connected and tracks the subnet.
+  - `connected` if the node is connected and tracks the Subnet.
   - `weight` is the validator’s weight when sampling validators.
 Omitted if `subnetID` is the Primary Network.
 - `delegators`:
   - `txID` is the delegator transaction.